 Take Care of The Tunes: Set the mood with delightful music.
 Pick your favorite jazz of Frank Sinatra station on Pandora or enlist a friend to pull together a playlist you can all enjoy.

 Gather The Games: Table bonding makes a party livelier and more fun.
 Games are the solution.
 Have each couple or guest bring a game to share.
 Board games.
 Card games.
 Drinking games.
 Gratitude and memory games.
+Outdoor games.
+You can even find some Friendly Feud games on Etsy!
 Be sure to have your watchlist full of Thanksgiving Movies to distract any little ones.

 Give Away Leftovers: Stock up on a variety of sizes of disposable plastic containers.
 You can also ask friends to bring their own containers.
 At the end of the night, let your friends make their own take home care package.
 Send them home with leftovers, and you will send them home happy.

-Featuring best-in-class retailers such as Tin Pot Creamery, Roam Artisan Burgers and Blue Bottle Coffee, Bay Meadows’ Town Square is the ideal gathering place with more ground-floor retail, outdoor dining and pop-ups to come.
+Featuring best-in-class retailers such as Roam Artisan Burgers and Blue Bottle Coffee with neighboring Slices San Mateo, Bay Meadows’ Town Square is the ideal gathering place with more ground-floor retail, outdoor dining and pop-ups to come.
 Home to a stunning sculpture from internationally-renowned artist Jeppe Hein, the Town Square is the dynamic core of our Midurban village.
-The Town Square is the perfect place to relax outside for a beer or wine at Fieldwork Brewing Company’s beer garden after a day of shopping and entertainment at Hillsdale Center.
+The Town Square is the perfect place to relax outside for a beer or wine at Fieldwork Brewing Company’s San Mateo beer garden after a day of shopping and entertainment at Hillsdale Center.
 Take a turn on the porch swings or challenge a friend to table-tennis in the outdoor ping-pong court.
 Join the Bay Meadows email list to stay on top of the latest.